-Mild local tenderness and/or bruising at the site of the injection.
-This usually gets better over the first few days.

-- The local anaesthetic may spread causing some numbness and/or weakness in your legs (lumbar injections) or arm (neck injections).
-If this happens, the effect is temporary and will quickly get better over minutes or hours. - The steroids can have varied effects ranging from flushing, menstrual disturbances, weight gain, increase in blood sugar levels and worsening of mental health issues.
+- Mild local tenderness and/or bruising at the site of the injection.
+This usually gets better over the first few days. - You may feel some numbness and/or weakness in your legs (lumbar injections) or arm (cervical injections) because of the local anaesthetic spreading.
+If this happens, the feeling is temporary and will quickly get better over minutes or hours. - The steroids can have varied effects ranging from flushing, menstrual disturbances, weight gain, increase in blood sugar levels and worsening of mental health issues.
 These effects are temporary and are more likely with repeated steroid injections. - Infection.
 This is rare.
 You should seek medical help if there is local warmth or redness where you had the injection with tenderness.
 Or if you feel hot and unwell.
-This may need antibiotic treatment. - There are important nerves in the spine, but serious nerve injury is very rare and happens when there is serious bleeding or abscess near the spinal cord.
+This may need antibiotic treatment. - There are very important nerves in the spine, but serious nerve injury is very rare and can happen when there is serious bleeding, infection or abscess near the spinal cord, or even physical injury from the needle or injection itself.
+This is why the doctor takes such great care in giving the injection.
 Persistent weakness of the legs and/or incontinence needs further urgent investigation.
-Very rarely cervical injections have caused severe harm or even death.
-These complications are so rare it is difficult to say how often they happen with certainty.
-Please speak to you doctor to discuss this issue fully. - Blood pressure may temporarily fall and people may sometimes feel faint - Headache.
-Uncommonly, the needle may be placed too far and spinal fluid (CSF) encountered.
-This is called dural puncture and may lead to headache that requires further treatment.
+These injections have very rarely caused severe harm.
+Please speak to you doctor to discuss this fully. - Blood pressure may fall for a short time and people may sometimes feel faint. - Headache.
+On rare occasions the epidural needle may be placed too far and spinal fluid (CSF) encountered.
+This is called a dural puncture and may lead to headache that requires further treatment.
 If a severe headache does start following your injection, take some Paracetamol, drink plenty of water and lie flat.
-If the headache continues for more than twenty-four hours please contact your GP or Pain Clinic. - Injection treatments do not always work and may not help your pain. - (Injections in thoracic area only) Injury or collapse of the lung (pneumothorax).
-This is very rare.
-If you get chest pain or breathlessness, you should seek immediate medical help. - In rare circumstances, steroid use can damage your eyesight.
+If the headache continues for more than twenty-four hours please contact your GP or Pain Clinic. - Injection treatments do not always work and may not help your pain. - In rare circumstances, steroid use can damage your eyesight.
 You should report any new vision problems (such as blurred or distorted vision) to your doctor.